syntevo/smartgit-translations/README.md

 The 'master mapping' is updated by us from the SmartGit source at regular intervals. `<locale_code>.po` files are primarily updated by contributors and then synchronized with the SmartGit source by us.

-The translations for the latest Preview release are managed in the `master` branch, and each stable version of SmartGit has its separate branch, like `smartgit-23.1`.
+The translations for the latest Preview release are managed in the `main` branch, and each stable version of SmartGit has its separate branch, like `smartgit-23.1`.

 > [!NOTE]
 > Starting with SmartGit 24.1, we have migrated the format of localization files to one of the de facto standard formats, the PO file format.
 For previous versions, please refer to the README.md of each version's branch.